 Next, you must currently have Tier 4 (General) student leave for a course sponsored by one of these types of Tier 4 sponsor (see how your sponsor is described on the Register of Tier 4 sponsors):

-- a UK recognised body or a body in receipt of public funding as an HEI (higher education institution); or
+- a UK recognised body or a body in receipt of public funding as an HEI (higher education institution) with a track record of compliance; or

 - an overseas higher education institution and you have been doing a short-term study abroad programme in the UK; or

-- an embedded college offering pathway courses (this does not include pre-sessional courses); or
+- an embedded college offering pathway courses (this does not include pre-sessional courses) with a track record of compliance; or

 If your Tier 4 sponsor does not meet one of these definitions you must return to your home country and apply for a new Tier 4 visa from there.
 If you are unsure, or if your Tier 4 visa has now expired, ask your Tier 4 sponsor for advice.